Sunny Leone: Pornographic career

 Leone was part of the Vivid Comedy Tour, and has modelled for the Vivid Footwear collection.
 Leone has also participated in events like the Vivid/ClubJenna Lingerie Bowl and Vivid's Hot Rod Night.
 Doc Johnson launched a pocket pal in 2006 moulded to her vagina, and in 2008 released the Sunny Leone Exciter vibrator.
 Control MFG used Leone's image along with other Vivid girls to market their line of skateboards.
 She is paired with Gab Ekoe, one of the Team Control riders.
 She also indicated that she plans to launch her own line of lingerie and other Sunny-branded products including a diamond jewellery line.

 In September 2009, an iPhone application consisting of a collection of non-nude photos, some videos and a porn star-penned blog was approved by Apple for sale in the iTunes store, making it the first officially sanctioned application featuring a porn actor.
 By February 2010, the app had been removed by Apple from the store.

 Leone was voted number 13 (up from number 41 in 2007) on Genesis magazine's "Top 100 Porn stars" list, number 34 on Desiclubs.com's Top 50 Coolest Desis of 2004, and one of the "40 under 40" ranking on AVN Online magazine.
 In 2010, she was named by Maxim as one of the 12 top female stars in porn.
 In 2012, she was voted number 82 in the Top 99 Women in AskMen.com's list and was named by CNBC as one of the 12 most popular stars in porn..

 In 2013, she announced her retirement from the adult industry, stating: "I am lucky that the audience is accepting me.
 I have come my way from there (porn industry).
 I don't have any plans as of now to go back there."

 In 2016, she was chosen as one of BBC's 100 Women.
-The tech magazine Exhibit chose Leone for their cover girl of the October 2016 issue.